 Learn how to make a bandana!
 They are really cheap to make and easy even for beginner sewers.
-You can make a no-sew version with raw edges, use simple hand stitching or your sewing machine.
+You can make a no-sew version with raw edges, use simple hand stitching, or use your sewing machine.
 Bandanas are everywhere and are suitable for both men and women of all ages.
-They can be worn on your forehead, as a scarf, around your neck or even on your pet.
+They can be worn on your forehead, as a scarf, around your neck, or even on your pet.

 What shape is a bandana?
 All bandanas are square.
 They may look oblong or even triangular but that is just how they are folded.
 The good news is that the squares are so easy to make!

 Bandanas come in different sizes but a fairly standard bandana size for adults is 22 inches (56cm).

 Larger bandanas tend to be 27 inches (68.5), and child bandanas 18 inches (46cm).
 Anything smaller than that won't fit around a head or neck and is really considered a hanky.

 Lightweight cotton fabrics work best for a bandana.
 You want to be able to scrunch, roll and tie the fabric and thinner fabric is more suited to this.
 Cotton or natural fibers will breathe and not cause you to sweat which is important if you are wearing it on your forehead or neck.
 Check to see if the fabric is soft on your skin and not scratchy.